A digital edition of Simon Forman’s & Richard Napier’s medical records 1596–1634

 Diary: records of events in the practitioner’s personal life, or events he has witnessed, accompanied by an astrological chart and/or analysis presumably intended to determine the cause, significance or outcome of such events.

 Election: a question cast for a time in the future, to determine whether or not this would be propitious for a given undertaking.

 Horary consultation: an investigation of the stars at the time the question was asked (or, if it was not asked in person, the time at which the astrologer received it).
 The overwhelming majority of Forman’s and Napier’s records fall into this category.

-Interrogation: a chart cast retrospectively to determine the future outcome of a past event.
+Interrogation: a chart cast retrospectively to determine the future outcome, or the cause, of a past event.